Built-in Tools Reference

 For production deployments, use Google Custom Search API (tool_google_search_api or web_search with API key configured).
 DuckDuckGo has aggressive bot detection and will block automated requests.

-DuckDuckGo should only be used for: Development/testing, low-volume use cases (< 10 searches/hour), fallback when Google quota is exhausted, or privacy-sensitive queries.
+DuckDuckGo should only be used for: Development/testing, low-volume use cases (< 10 searches/hour), fallback when Google quota is exhausted, or privacy-sensitive queries where API usage must be avoided.

 tool_google_search_api